 Buy a Warranty

-A great way to make potential buyers feel better about the future risk of termite infestation is to buy a termite warranty from the pest control company.
+A great way to make potential buyers feel better about the future risk of termite infestation is to buy a termite warranty from a pest control company.
 Many exterminators offer multi-year warranties that will provide a guarantee that termites will not return following treatment.
 And if they do, the company is on the hook free of charge to remedy the situation.

-Just make sure that when you purchase the warranty that it can transfer to new owners if the home is sold.
+Just make sure that when you purchase the warranty it can transfer to new owners if the home is sold.

 Be Upfront and Honest

 The simple truth is that many buyers are going to see “termite damage” and be wary from the get-go.
 That makes it all the more important for you as the seller, to be honest, upfront, and proactive about the issue.